 Since June 2012 Christy has been the Executive Director of OSCA.
 The association has seen much change since Christy began, and she looks forward to further growth and expansion, the launch of exciting new programs, special events and community initiatives.

 Sarah was born and raised in the small town of Killaloe in the Ottawa Valley.
-Being inspired by her mother, a school support counsellor, she realized she wanted to work with children.
-At 19, she started working for the Madawaska Valley Association for Community Living as a counsellor for their special needs camp.
+At 19, she started working for the Madawaska Valley Association for Community Living as a counsellor for their camp for adults with special needs.
 The next year, Sarah directed the camp and coordinated a charity golf tournament that helped to fund it.
 Since then, she’s also helped to coordinate recreation programs at the MS Society in Ottawa and at the Jack Purcell Community Centre.

 In her spare time, Sarah plays hockey, softball, volleyball and has recently taken up curling.
 You may also see her strumming her guitar or banging on a set of drums.
 She loves to attend concerts, travel, and dabble in photography.